MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

      >**Note**: You have created a user-defined route to direct traffic from the DMZ to the new NVA.

 ### Review

-In this lab, you have completed:
+In this lab, you have completed the following:

-+ Provisioned the lab environment
+- Provisioned the lab environment, setting up the necessary resources for the network configuration.
-+ Use Network Watcher to test the connection between virtual machines
+- Utilized Network Watcher to test and troubleshoot the connection between virtual machines, ensuring proper network communication.
-+ Configured local and global virtual network peering
+- Configured both local and global virtual network peering, enabling seamless communication between Azure VNets within the same region (local) and across different regions (global).
-+ Tested intersite connectivity
+- Tested intersite connectivity to verify that communication is established between virtual networks in different locations.
-+ Create a custom route

-### You have successfully completed the lab
+- Created a custom route to control network traffic flow, optimizing the routing of data between various subnets and resources.

 ## Extend your learning with Copilot
 Copilot can assist you in learning how to use the Azure scripting tools.
 Copilot can also assist in areas not covered in the lab or where you need more information.
 Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
 Take a few minutes to try these prompts.